apache/apex-site/src/md/contributing.md

   - Ensure appropriate JavaDoc comments have been added
 1. To set up access to the ASF source repository, [follow these steps](https://git-wip-us.apache.org/#committers-getting-started).
 The ASF master repository is: `https://git-wip-us.apache.org/repos/asf/incubator-apex-core.git`
 1. Use the git command line to pull in the changes from the pull requests.
 You can refer to the corresponding email that will be automatically sent to the `dev@apex.incubator.apache.org` mailing list to see the exact commands to merge the given pull request.
-1. Once done with verification, push the changes to the ASF repository's `devel-3` branch.
+1. Once done with verification, push the changes to the ASF repository's `master` branch.
 Within a few seconds, the changes will propagate back to the github mirror and the pull requests be closed and marked merged automatically.
 1. The `Fix version` field on the corresponding JIRA ticket needs to be set and the ticket resolved after pushing the changes.